jasonacox/ProtosAI/README.md

 ## Text to Speech

 The `speech.py` script converts a text string into an audio file.
-A sample output is [output.wav](output.wav).
 The script requires additional libraries:

 ```bash
 # Requirements